smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

    * ``file`` - is the path to the Snapshot of local PolicyTable (Snapshot PT final destination is Policies Server)
    * ``timeout`` - value taken from ``"timeout_after_x_seconds"`` field of local PT
    * ``retry`` - array of values from ``"seconds_between_retries"`` field of local PT.
 SDL handles the PTU retry sequence (re-requesting update if fails to receive during timeout) by itself.
+4. When SDL  is built with EXTERNAL_PROPRIETARY flow, SDL _PoliciesManager_ must change the status to “UPDATING” and notify HMI with OnStatusUpdate("UPDATING") right after SnapshotPT is sent out to to mobile app via OnSystemRequest() RPC.

 #### Parameters